100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

 UAE's Foreign Direct Disinvestment Law

-Until recently, the general rule was that all UAE mainland (i.e., those outside of free zones) mandatorily required 51% shareholding by UAE nationals when foreign nationals wanted to have a business setup in Dubai or UAE (or entities wholly owned by UAE nationals).
+Until recently, the general rule was that all UAE mainland (i.e., those outside of freezones) mandatorily required 51% shareholding by UAE nationals when foreign nationals wanted to have a business setup in Dubai or UAE (or entities wholly owned by UAE nationals).
 This requirement was a part of the UAE Companies Law.
 Even though the general perception has always been that it's quite possible to alter the economic interests of the foreign shareholder and the local shareholder to a certain extent (some foreign investors have frequently entered into so-called 'arrangements on the side' with the local shareholder) when it comes to economic ownership and decision making for the business, uncertainty has always remained regarding the effectiveness of such arrangements.

-The Foreign Direct Investment Law (FDI Law) passed in 2018 (and supplemented by Cabinet Resolution No. 16 of 2020) relaxed foreign ownership restrictions in specific business sectors (known as the Positive List), allowing as much as 100% foreign ownership of businesses on the Positive List.
+The Foreign Direct Investment Law (FDI Law) passed in 2018 (and supplemented by Cabinet Resolution No. 16 of 2020) relaxed foreign ownership restrictions in specific business sectors (known as the Positive List), allowing as much as 100% foreign ownership in UAE for businesses on the Positive List.
 To qualify for the foreign ownership exemption, however, the applicant had to meet many relatively onerous requirements, including significant share capital contributions, the use of technology, and the employment of UAE nationals.
 Furthermore, final approval rested with the relevant licensing authority.

 What the amendment changed?

-According to our understanding, the new law will amend the Companies Law to remove the general requirement for 51 % shareholding by UAE nationals, allowing for 100 % foreign ownership of UAE limited liability companies established on the mainland, as well as the requirement that a branch of a foreign company engage a UAE national to act as their agent.
+According to our understanding, the new law will amend the Companies Law to remove the general requirement for 51 % shareholding by UAE nationals, allowing for 100 % foreign ownership in UAE limited liability companies established on the mainland, as well as the requirement that a branch of a foreign company engage a UAE national to act as their agent.
 In short, irrespective of nationality, any person can now gain full ownership of their company even on the UAE mainland.

 These changes characterize a significant departure from the FDI Law's controlled sectoral approach, which we understand will be revoked once the new law takes effect.